 The Resurgence of American Pipemaking

+Unless considered smoking devices meant for legal substances like tobacco and not exclusively for smoking federally illegal substances such as cannabis, a bong is considered illegal drug paraphernalia under the Controlled Substances Act.
 Operation Pipe Dreams was a 2003 federal sting operation by the U.S Department of Justice against dozens of glassblowers they identified as “illegal drug paraphernalia sellers.”
-Among the glassblowers was comedian and cannabis cultural icon Tommy Chong.
-The glassblowers were charged with “trafficking of illegal drug paraphernalia,” and Chong’s 9-month jail sentence sparked a controversy that galvanized a generation of glass artists to join the movement and make glass pipes and water bongs for cannabis use.
+Among the glassblowers was comedian and cannabis culture icon Tommy Chong.
+The glassblowers were charged with “trafficking of illegal drug paraphernalia,” and Chong's nine-month jail sentence sparked a controversy that galvanized a generation of glass artists to join the movement and make glass pipes and water bongs for cannabis use.
 Soon, this underground movement of glass pipe-making would permeate the growing post-legalization cannabis culture.

 How to Use a Bong

 Trying out a new or unfamiliar method of smoking can be overwhelming and confusing for new users.
 Bongs may be easy to use, but newcomers may still find them daunting.
 If you don't know how to use a bong, or you're worried about smoking from a bong for the first time, remember the following steps until you've had enough practice to perfect your routine:

 - Fill the bong with water.
 Pour directly into the mouthpiece.
 When the water bong is filled, the downstem should be submerged no more than an inch inside the bong.
 Any more water than that, and you might end up inhaling some liquid when trying to smoke.

 - Prepare your cannabis.
 Grind up your cannabis with a grinder or pair of scissors, or break it up with your hands if you don't have a grinding tool available.